angaza/nexus-embedded/README.md

 * `ceedling clobber` - destroy all generated test files
 * `ceedling test:all` - compile and execute all unit tests
 * `ceedling gcov:all` - generate gcov test coverage reports

-## Documentation

-To regenerate the code documentation locally, execute:

-`doxygen ./Doxyfile`

-from the repository root directory.
-The documentation will be placed in a `docs` folder, open `html/index.html` to view it.

-## FAQ
-**What is rate-limiting and the options available?**
-Rate limiting is the ability to prevent and discourage users from trying a bruteforce attack to find an unlock code by randomly entering tokens.
-This functionality is implemented using a “rate limiting bucket” which tracks how many token attempts are allowed.
-Once this bucket is empty (0), rate-limiting is active and no keys will be accepted.

-(6) Initial number of tokens in rate limiting bucket - this is the # of tokens that a freshly-programmed device starts with.
-It is nonzero to allow keycodes to be entered immediately as part of factory testing.
-(128) Maximum number of tokens in rate limiting bucket.
-The maximum number of keycodes, defined as *<any number of digits># that can be accumulated in the rate-limiting bucket.
-(720) Seconds per each token attempt -  this is the # of seconds required to add another keycode to the rate-limiting bucket, up to the maximum.
-If the device is rate-limited (0 keycodes in the rate-limiting bucket), the user will have to wait this number of seconds before they can enter another token

-For example - if your device uses the default values, after ~1 day (720 seconds * 128 max tokens), the rate limiting bucket will have 128 tokens available.
-An attacker would only be able to enter 128 tokens in a brute force attack.
-After the 128 tokens are used, the attacker would have to wait 720 seconds before every new token entry.

-**What are the factory codes and options available?**
-(5) Number of times a device may accept '10 minute' universal code (NEW) (5) Number of times a device may accept '1 hour' universal code (NEW)